Peniel Mission: Deaths of Theodore and Manie Ferguson

-After her husband's death in 1920, “Mother Ferguson” continued to direct the work until her own death.
+After her husband's death in 1920, "Mother Ferguson" continued to direct the work until her own death.
 Upon the death of Manie Ferguson on 8 June 1932, control of the Peniel Mission passed to an all-female self-perpetuating board.

 Changes

 In 1947 the Peniel Mission became a part of the present-day World Gospel Mission.
 In 1998, all but two of the former West Coast USA Peniel Missions missionaries resigned from Peniel Missions, Inc. / World Gospel Missions and went to work for CityTeam Ministries.
 Peniel Missions in Seattle, Portland, San Francisco and Oakland were closed and the buildings and small fixed assets were sold to the ministry of CityTeam in a transaction that allowed those being ministered to continue receiving the services they needed.
-Missionaries and Pastor's Bob and Lisa Margaron continue the work at Peniel Missions, Inc. at 1500 and 1508 S. Sutter Street, Stockton, California today.
-This is the only remaining American Peniel Missions affiliated with World Gospel Mission.
+Missionaries Ashley and Justin Guest continue the work at Peniel Missions, Inc. at 1500 and 1508 S. Sutter Street, Stockton, California today.
+This is the only remaining American Peniel Mission affiliated with World Gospel Mission.

 Methods

-"The Peniel Mission used some of the same methods as the Salvation Army, including street-corner meetings followed by parades back to the mission hall".
+"The Peniel Mission used some of the same methods as The Salvation Army, including street-corner meetings followed by parades back to the mission hall".
 According to Schwanz, "Manie Ferguson was more outgoing than Theodore and was the guiding force for the expansion of the ministry. … Under Manie’s direction, the Peniel Missions sought to provide a ministry for single women.
 This appears to have been a primary motivation in the growth of the movement.
 The women usually lived in rented rooms near the rented hall where they conducted evangelistic services.
 They boldly testified on street corners and in bars and houses of prostitution.
 All workers were unsalaried, but the local mission paid for most of their expenses.
 Even the Fergusons were not paid by the mission, but lived on the rental income from three small houses they owned."

 According to Sandra Frankiel, "Together with his wife Manie, he offered street-corner meetings in the afternoons and evangelistic services nightly, with a meal afterwards.
 Their entire work, like that of most of the city holiness missions, was oriented toward soul saving and the promotion of holiness.
 The mission was not a church, however; converts were supposed to join one of the regular denominations.
 It was, rather, a holiness revival station spreading the message of Christian perfection".